julc14/NIAM/README.md

 - [x] Page to display NASA's picture of the day
 - [x] Cool Dashboard page
 - [ ] User can name unnamed exoplanet and planet can never be named again (Persist to DB).
+- [ ] User can provide story as part of the naming process.
 - [ ] User can query named exoplanets.

 #### ASP.Net Backend: